 Please be aware that there are a number of entry requirements.
 These may change as a result of government decisions, but at present you must:

-- be resident in England, Wales or Northern Ireland.
+- be resident in England.

 - have a degree from a UK university or an equivalent qualification that is clearly and substantially relevant to one of the six secondary PGCE subjects.
 This means that at least half and preferably two-thirds of your degree (at least 180 credits) should comprise studies relevant to the subject you intend to teach.